 The skeleton tells you about the structure you are looking at.
+We cover some of the essential points and shapes of it in our free beginner mini-course.
 The muscles give you the tension, relaxation, stretch and much of the sense of energy in the pose.
 Human muscles are layered and there are many of them in one body.

 There’s no need to study all of them for life drawing purposes, but knowing the shapes and contortions of the major muscles that affect the body’s surface will help you to draw bodies expressively.